 Saltwater pool system.

-The saltwater pools too are as flexible as the in-ground ones.
-But the sand filters are much more popular with this type of pools due to their higher durability (of around 7 years) and the cost of maintenance being as cheap as $100.
-The salt water filtration system is all about being pocket-friendly and economical.
+The saltwater pools to are as flexible as the in-ground ones.
+But the sand filters are much more popular with this type of pools due to their higher durability (of around seven years) and the cost of maintenance being as cheap as $100.
+The saltwater filtration system is all about being pocket-friendly and economical.